ccampb17/bt-handover/BT stack documentation.md

 Process summary:
 1. Editors add links to the pipeline.
 2. You send them to Anthony by copying them into his pipeline sheet.
 Usually I would do max 10 at a time to prevent overloading him (and making sure he always has something to do).
 3. He will notify you when he's done them and if he has any questions or issues.
-You should go through each one and check it's getting the correct results - often differences occur just due to links being accessed from a different location.
+4. Pull the repo.
+You should go through each new scraper and check it's getting the correct results - often differences occur just due to links being accessed from a different location.
 4. When reviewed, you can give feedback to Anthony.
 Then remove the files from the 'in review' folder and put them in the 'finished' folder.
 Anthony knows what he is doing, so 99% of the time it's fine.
 But on occasion he may miss something (as we would all do when making so many scrapers).
 Always good to have two sets of eyes.
 5. Also put the files in the relevant dropbox folders (GTA: `code/daily/running`; DPA: `code/BT-Lumiere scrapers/scrapers`).
-When they are synced to the server, they should automatically start running.
+When they are synced to the server, they should automatically start running through the cronjobs.

 ## AWS stack